 Nestled in the foothills above Saratoga, Villa Montalvo is a puptastic spot to go hiking with Fido in Santa Clara County.
 Previously owned by Senator James Phelan, the former estate is now a public park that draws thousands of visitors each year with its miles of hiking trails, formal and informal gardens, and the Montalvo Arts Center.

 While canine visitors are welcome to explore the trails above the historic villa on this 170-acre property, they are not permitted in the gardens and grounds.
-So, if you'd like to go on a tour of the villa, check out the exotic and native plants in the gardens, or watch a summer concert in the amphitheater, you'll have to leave your pooch at home.
+If you'd like to go on a tour of the villa, check out the exotic and native plants in the gardens, or watch a summer concert in the amphitheater, you'll have to leave your pooch at home.
 Otherwise, it's straight to the upper trails for your pawty if Fido's tagging along!
-Just be sure to keep your furry pal on a 6-foot leash at all times and pick up after them.
+Just be sure to keep your furry pal on a 6-foot leash at all times and bring bags to pick up after them.

 For a fun, dog-friendly hike in the South Bay, you can't go wrong with bringing your best friend to Villa Montalvo!